department-of-veterans-affairs/vets-api-clients/README.md

 # vets-api-clients

+⚠️ **Materials in this repo may be outdated as of July 2019.** This repository contains resources for accessing vets-api as a third-party client.
+It includes API specifications, sample clients, and general access information.
+Anything older than April 2019 may be considered deprecated.  **For the most up-to-date API documentation, please visit [developer.va.gov/explore](https://developer.va.gov/explore).**

-Welcome to the public-facing repository for **Department of Veterans Affairs (VA) Lighthouse APIs**.
-For the most up-to-date API documentation, please visit [developer.va.gov/explore](https://developer.va.gov/explore).
+Welcome to the repository for consumers of **Department of Veterans Affairs (VA) Lighthouse APIs**.

 If you would like to improve or suggest **edits to API documentation** for the VA APIs, please visit the [APIs repo](https://github.com/department-of-veterans-affairs/vets-api) or the [Developer Portal repo](https://github.com/department-of-veterans-affairs/developer-portal).

-**Materials in this repo may be outdated as of July 2019.** This repository contains resources for accessing vets-api as a third-party client.
-It includes API specifications, sample clients, and general access information.
-Anything older than April 2019 may be considered deprecated.
-Again, please refer to the [developer portal](https://developer.va.gov/explore) linked above for current docs.

 Third-party access to vets-api is available to anyone with a developer token (API key), which can be obtained via a [quick application form](https://developer.va.gov/apply).
 Production access will be granted later by scheduling a [demo of your application](https://developer.va.gov/go-live) for stakeholders.